Epsilon-Alpha/PlaystoreScraper/README.md

 # PlaystoreScraper
 Gathers the list of unique email IDs and developer names, whose apps have had less than a threshold value of downloads.
-The progress is shown in realtime and also written to **emails.txt**
+The progress is shown in realtime and also written to **emails.txt**.
+The links once visited are maintained in a file called _visited.txt_ so that the same link isn't visited again, and the code isn't stuck in a loop, giving duplicates.

 # Pre-requisites
 1. [Geckodriver](https://github.com/mozilla/geckodriver/releases) (in PATH environment variable)